Selling Your Jewelry & Consignments

 What are American Gem Society Standards (AGS)?

 Arthur Gleim authored the American Gem Society’s first manual on jewelry appraising.
-Gleims continues to lead the industry in providing the most complete up–to–date appraisal services.
+Gleim continues to lead the industry in providing the most complete up–to–date appraisal services.
 Our appraisals are prepared by Certified Gemologist Appraisers (CGA’s) and Certified Gemologists (CG’s).
 The American Gem Society (AGS) awards these coveted titles only to members who have availed themselves of the exacting studies and successfully passed examinations administered by the Society.
 CGA’s and CG’s must also keep their titles current by continuing their studies and successfully completing a yearly re-examination.